top of page

 Acceptance and Commitment Therapy

-The core principles of Acceptance and Commitment Therapy include:
+The core principles of Acceptance and Commitment Therapy here in New York and New Jersey include:

-• Acceptance: In ACT, individuals are encouraged to acknowledge and accept their thoughts, emotions, sensations, and urges without trying to suppress or avoid them.
-This doesn't mean that the therapist encourages individuals to enjoy or endorse painful experiences but rather to make room for them in their awareness.
+• Acceptance: In ACT therapy, individuals are encouraged to acknowledge and accept their thoughts, emotional pain, sensations, and urges without trying to suppress or avoid them.
+This doesn't mean that mental health professionals encourage individuals to enjoy or endorse painful experiences but rather to make room for them in their awareness.

-• Cognitive Defusion: ACT recognizes that individuals often get entangled in unhelpful thought patterns and beliefs.
+• Cognitive Defusion: ACT aims to recognize that individuals often get entangled in unhelpful thought patterns and beliefs.
 Cognitive defusion techniques aim to help individuals "step back" from their thoughts and see them as mental events rather than absolute truths that need to be clung to.
 By doing so, they can reduce the impact of painful thoughts on the choices they make.

-• Being Present (Mindfulness): Mindfulness is an essential component of ACT, as it helps individuals become more aware of the present moment without judgment.
-By practicing mindfulness, individuals can disengage from unhelpful thought patterns and focus on the here and now, the time and place from which we engage our choices.
+• Being Present (Mindfulness): Mindfulness techniques are an essential component of ACT, as they help individuals become more aware of the present moment without judgment.
+By practicing mindfulness, individuals can disengage from unhelpful thought patterns and focus on the here and now, the time and place from which we make our choices.

 • Values: ACT emphasizes the identification of personal values—what truly matters to the individual.
-By clarifying and connecting with their values, individuals can use them as a compass to guide their actions and decisions.
+By clarifying and connecting with their values, individuals can use them as a compass to guide their actions and decisions toward a meaningful life.

 • Committed Action: This aspect of ACT focuses on setting goals that align with one's values and taking meaningful and actionable steps toward those goals.
 It involves making a commitment to behave in ways that reflect one's values, even in the presence of difficult emotions or thoughts.